Pearl Harbor Yacht Club - 100 Years Ago!

 Pearl Harbor Yacht Club's Laurie and Herb Dowsett leave to compete in 1940 Star Championship

-#ThrowbackThursday Remembers the first Commodore of the “new” Pearl Harbor Yacht Club
+✩ The First Commodore of the “New” Pearl Harbor Yacht Club

 #ThrowbackThursday remembers the first Commodore of the “new” Pearl Harbor Yacht Club, elected in June 1963 when the club re-established itself under our current burgee.